DerFuchs/DeFiChain-for-Google-Sheets/README.md

 ```
 =DEFICHAIN_INFO("block_height", $A$1)
 ```

+Now, the cell will update when you check or un-check the box.

 NOTE: You may have to use a semi-colon (;) instead of comma (,) depending on your language setting in your Google Sheets document.
 If you get an error, please try using ; instead of ,